ARZZEZZAN/Linux-Network/README.md

 *In this task you need to use virtual machines from Part 5*

-##### Specify MAC address at ws11 by adding to *etc/netplan/00-installer-config.yaml*:
-`macaddress: 10:10:10:10:10:BA`, `dhcp4: true`
-- Add a screenshot of the changed *etc/netplan/00-installer-config.yaml* file to the report.
 ##### For r2, configure the **DHCP** service in the */etc/dhcp/dhcpd.conf* file:

 ##### 1) specify the default router address, DNS-server and internal network address.
 Here is an example of a file for r2: